The Ultimate 2 Weeks in Mexico Itinerary for First Time VisitorsMexico

 Chiapas is one of our favorite states in Mexico: quiet and less touristy than some other Mexican destinations while still being firmly enough on the beaten path to be a good option for first-time visitors, Chiapas is home to incredible nature.

-Don’t leave Chiapas without staring up at the magnificence that is the El Chiflon waterfall, taking a horseback ride to the Templo de San Juan to step foot inside what is still the most unique house of worship we have ever entered, climbing over the ruins of Palenque, riding a boat through Sumidero Canyon, and swimming in the beautiful Agua Azul waterfalls.
+Don’t leave Chiapas without staring up at the magnificence that is the El Chiflon waterfall (and ideally, several other waterfalls in Chiapas), taking a horseback ride to the Templo de San Juan to step foot inside what is still the most unique house of worship we have ever entered, climbing over the ruins of Palenque, riding a boat through Sumidero Canyon, and swimming in the beautiful Agua Azul waterfalls.

 Chiapas is the Mexico we dream about: home to friendly people, incredible nature, tasty food, and the lowest prices you’ll find on this 2 weeks in Mexico itinerary, don’t be surprised if it becomes your favorite spot in Mexico too.